amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

 Any additional information provided is for the user's reference and will be ignored by Amanzi.

 Materials
 =========

-The ``material`` in this context is meant to represent the media through with fluid phases are transported.
+The ``material`` in this context is meant to represent the media through which fluid phases are transported.
 In the literature, this is also referred to as the "soil", "rock", "matrix", etc. Properties of the material must be specified over the entire simulation domain, and is carried out using the Region constructs defined above.
 For example, a single material may be defined over the "All" region (see above), or a set of materials can be defined over subsets of the domain via user-defined regions.
 If multiple regions are used for this purpose, they should be disjoint, but should collectively tile the entire domain.
 The ``materials`` block is required.

 Material
 --------